Myanmar National Democratic Alliance Army: 2021 post-coup resistance

-Clashes with the Tatmadaw resumed after the military coup, with MNDAA alongside its allies, AA and Ta'ang National Liberation Army, attacking a police station south of Lashio, killing at least 14 police officers and burning the station to the ground.
+Clashes with the Tatmadaw resumed after the military coup, when the MNDAA, alongside its allies of the Brotherhood Alliance, the Arakan Army and Ta'ang National Liberation Army, attacked a police station south of Lashio, killing at least 14 police officers and burning the station to the ground.
 MNDAA and TNLA further launched attacks in multiple locations in Northern Shan State on 4 and 5 May 2021, inflicting heavy casualties on the Myanmar military.